Develop tunable, developmentally appropriate models of brain disease

 Modeling acute and traumatic brain injuries

-OWH brain slice models can mimic disease hallmarks seen in acute and chronic neurological disease and be used to probe the mechanism of microenvironmental changes seen in response to disease in a regionally dependent manner.
+OWH brain slice models can mimic disease hallmarks seen in acute and chronic neurological disease and be used to probe the mechanism of microenvironmental changes in a regionally dependent manner.
 Our work in this area has investigated chronic exposure to environmental toxins that disrupt mitochondrial function, 'double hit' models with multiple stimuli, and more recently modeling blast injury or concussive forces that result in traumatic brain injury.

 Selected recent publications: